nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 or by any operator.
 Only privileged operations like mint and burn can assign tokens to owner accounts.

-## Legacy Interface
+## Pure-Michelson Interface

-Contracts which for historical reasons do not implement [TZIP-16 Contract Metadata](#tzip-16-contract-metadata) are expected to have implemented the interface in this section.
+Contracts which for historical or practical reasons do not implement [TZIP-16 Contract Metadata](#tzip-16-contract-metadata) are expected to have implemented the interfaces in this section.

 ### Token Metadata Entrypoints

-- The Legacy-FA2 contract MUST implement `token_metadata_registry` view
+- The Pure-Michelson-FA2 contract MUST implement `token_metadata_registry` view
   entrypoint that returns an address of the contract holding tokens metadata.
 Token metadata can be held either by the FA2 token contract itself (then `token_metadata_registry` returns `SELF` address) or by a separate token registry contract.
-- Token registry contract MUST implement one of two ways to expose token metadata for off-chain clients:
+- Tokenregistry contract MUST implement one of two ways to expose token metadata for off-chain clients:
    - Contract storage MUST have a `big_map` that maps `token_id ->
      token_metadata` and annotated `%token_metadata`